 The president said he had been willing to take "a lot of heat" from his party.

 Mr Boehner told a news conference afterwards that Mr Obama had "moved the goal posts" by demanding a tax hike.

-President Obama said he wanted a meeting with congressional leaders, including Mr Boehner, at the White House at 1100 (1500 GMT) on Saturday.'Left at the altar'
+President Obama said he wanted a meeting with congressional leaders, including Mr Boehner, at the White House at 1100 (1500 GMT) on Saturday.

 The negotiations are aimed at avoiding what analysts say would be an economically catastrophic US debt default on 2 August.

 "It is hard to understand why Speaker Boehner would walk away from this kind of deal," President Obama said at a news conference on Friday evening.

 "There are a lot of Republicans who are puzzled as to why it couldn't get done."